Matt Millen

-Matthew George Millen (born March 12, 1958) is a former American football linebacker and executive.
-Millen played 12 years in the National Football League for the Oakland and Los Angeles Raiders, San Francisco 49ers, and Washington Redskins, playing on four Super Bowl-winning teams and winning a Super Bowl ring for each of the three franchises for which he played.
+Matthew George Millen (born March 12, 1958) is an American former professional football player and executive in the National Football League (NFL).
+Millen played as a linebacker for 12 years for the Oakland and Los Angeles Raiders, San Francisco 49ers, and Washington Redskins, playing on four Super Bowl-winning teams and is the only player to win a Super Bowl ring with three different franchises.

+Following his NFL playing career, Millen was a football commentator for several national television and radio networks.
+His last job before joining the Lions was as a member of the number two broadcast team for NFL on Fox, and the color commentator for Monday Night Football on Westwood One.
+On February 1, 2009, he joined the NBC broadcast team for pre-game analysis of Super Bowl XLIII.
+He has also been employed by ESPN as an NFL and college football analyst, and by the NFL Network as a color commentator on Thursday Night Football.

-After his playing career, Millen was president and chief executive officer of the Detroit Lions from 2001 until the 2008 NFL season.
-His eight-year tenure as head of the franchise led to the worst eight-year record in the history of the modern NFL (31–84, a .270 winning percentage), and resulted in his termination on September 24, 2008.
+In 2001, Millen was hired as president and chief executive officer of the Detroit Lions and served in that position until 2008.
+His eight-year tenure as head of Detroit Lions led to the worst eight-year record in the history of the modern NFL (31–84, a .270 winning percentage), leading to fan outrage, and ultimately his termination from the franchise on September 24, 2008.
 Millen assembled the personnel and coaching staff of the 2008 Lions, which became the first team to go 0–16.
-This was the worst single-season record in league history until it was tied by the 2017 Cleveland Browns.
+It stood as the worst single-season record in NFL history until 2017, when it was tied by the 2017 Cleveland Browns who went winless in the season.
 He is generally regarded among the worst general managers in the history of modern sports.

-Following his NFL career, he was a football commentator for several national television and radio networks.
-His last job before joining the Lions was as a member of the number two broadcast team for NFL on Fox, as well as being the color commentator for Monday Night Football on Westwood One.
-On February 1, 2009, he joined the NBC broadcast team for pre-game analysis of Super Bowl XLIII.
-He has also been employed by ESPN as an NFL and college football analyst, and by the NFL Network as a color commentator on Thursday Night Football.
-In 2015, Millen returned to Fox NFL and debuted on the Big Ten Network.
+In 2015, Millen returned to broadcasting with Fox NFL and debuted on the Big Ten Network.